VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 In particularly severe cases where PTSD renders you completely unable to work, a 100% disability rating may be assigned through Individual Unemployability (IU).
 If your PTSD rating is less than 100% but prevents your from supporting yourself, you can qualify for 100% compensation through an IU determination.
 IU provides important financial support if you face extreme PTSD impairment.

-IV.
 Making a Strong VA PTSD Claim

 Building a strong claim for VA disability compensation for PTSD involves three key steps: